ryanhaney97/translation-overlay/README.md

 [Version 0.1.1](http://bit.ly/1d9BY0x "Version 0.1.1 Download")

 ## Changelog

+Version 0.3.2 - Fixed another annoying bug with the reader on windows computers.
+I also made it so that java shuts down properly.
+I also bound a key to close the window, "q" by default.

 Version 0.3.1 - Fixed a very annoying bug involving the game failing to read files.
 Also involved moving the translation data outside of the .jar file, so I went ahead and knocked out 2 things at once.